-Spring has officially begun, which means it’s time for spring cleaning and for my annual Twin Cities Spring Cleaning Guide!
+Spring is almost here (finally!), which means it’s time for spring cleaning and for my annual Twin Cities Spring Cleaning Guide!

 This is a list of Twin Cities area resources to help you get rid of yard waste, papers, clothing and any other type of household items you no longer need.

-Of course, there’s still snow on the ground in March here in Minnesota, but that means now is a great time to start going through your home and organizing little by little so that it’s all done (at least on the inside) by the time the warmer weather actually begins!
+It’s been a crazy winter – I don’t think I’ve seen so much snow in my yard!
+But even if we have a little bit more winter-y weather, now is a great time to start going through your home and organizing little by little so that it’s all done (at least on the inside) by the time the warmer weather actually begins!

 CLEAN UP YOUR YARD